cristianoc/arc-challenge/miniARC/grid_xform_puzzle.md

 1. Begin with the grid image showing all 32 transformations.
 2. For each example, eliminate the transformations that the example excludes.
 3. After processing all examples, review the remaining transformations.
-4. Identify the **lowest level** (i.e., shortest sequence) that still has uncrossed transformations.
+4. Identify the **lowest level** (i.e., shortest transformation) that still has uncrossed transformations.
 5. If only one transformation remains at this level, it is the simplest and correct solution.
 6. If more than one transformation remains, the problem is ambiguous, indicating multiple possible solutions.